-13 Design Process
+12 Design Process

-After the initial DOB verification is complete and HAPM determines that an Applicant is eligible for assistance, a Work Order is created for the CM staff to initiate the Design Process which consists of:
+After the initial DOB verification is complete and Case Manager determines that an Applicant is eligible for assistance, CM staff initiate the Design Process which consists of:

-- Initial Home Inspection
+- Initial Home Inspection and Estimated Cost of Repair (ECR)

 - Environmental Review

 - Design Process

-These activities are performed for any Solution 1 or Solution 2 rehabilitation or reconstruction project.
+These activities are performed for all rehabilitation or reconstruction projects.

-13.1 Initial Home Inspection
+12.1 Initial Home Inspection

-The Initial Home Inspection is conducted by CM-contracted inspectors.
+The initial home inspection is conducted by CM-contracted inspectors.
 If the inspection is for a Rehabilitation, the Applicant or someone designated to act on their behalf must be present during the initial home inspection and must be over the age of 18.
-Inspectors will visit the property and complete the following:
+Inspectors will visit the property and gather any necessary information to:

-- Assess property, notate and photograph visible disaster damage, applicant reported damages, code and jurisdictional requirements, environmental hazards or issues, and all items to be addressed in order to meet Program Quality Standards (PQS) for safe, sanitary, and secure housing. - For existing structures, inspectors to capture the full exterior and interior of the home, regardless of the location of the disaster damages to ensure Program Quality Standards.
+- Assess the property, notate and photograph visible disaster damage, applicant reported damages, code and jurisdiction requirements, environmental hazards or issues, and all items to be addressed in order to meet Program Quality Standards for safe, sanitary, and secure housing. - For existing structures, inspectors to capture the full exterior and interior of the home, regardless of the location of the disaster damages to ensure Program Quality Standards. - Where applicable, inspectors to capture outbuildings or additional dwelling structures, as well as notable issues outside of the property that could affect construction.

-- Where applicable, inspectors to capture outbuildings or additional dwelling structures, as well as notable issues outside of the property that could affect construction. - Verify any work already completed for eligible DOB Exclusions as reported to Case Management in the application process, if applicable. - Staff conducting the initial inspection will collect sufficient data to determine the feasibility for Rehabilitation, Reconstruction, or Replacement. - CM Home Inspectors will observe, and document needed repairs with notes and, at a minimum, collect the following photos: - Front elevation - All other exterior elevations - Interior photos of disaster damage - Adjacent exposures (backyard, side yards, proximity of dwellings, and any outbuilding) - Obvious environmental issues (such as hazardous trees threatening the construction site) - Develop Initial Inspection Report.
+- Verify any work already completed for eligible DOB exclusions as reported to Case Management in the Application Process, if applicable. - Staff conducting the initial home inspection collect sufficient data to determine the feasibility for Rehabilitation, Reconstruction, or Replacement. - CM Home Inspectors will observe and document needed repairs with notes and, at a minimum, collect the following photos: - Front elevation - All other exterior elevations - Interior photos of disaster damage - Adjacent exposures (backyard, side yards, proximity of dwellings, and any outbuilding) - Obvious environmental issues (such as hazardous trees threatening the construction site) - o Develop Initial Inspection Report